Norteño (music): Regional variations

 Northeastern Norteño: The most traditional style of norteño.
 Mainly popular in Mexico's northeastern and central states, and parts of the United States with large Mexican populations from those regions.
-Some artists that fall under this style include Los Cadetes de Linares, Ramón Ayala y Los Bravos del Norte, Los Invasores de Nuevo León, Los Cardenales de Nuevo León, and Pesado.
+Some artists that fall under this style include Los Cadetes de Linares, Ramón Ayala y Los Bravos del Norte, Carlos y José, Los Invasores de Nuevo León, and Los Cardenales de Nuevo León.

 Pacific Norteño: Uses the same instruments as traditional northeastern norteño, but has a rougher sound; in part due to being influenced by Sinaloan banda music.
 Also, some bands use a piano accordion instead of the traditional button accordion.
 Mainly popular in the Mexican states that border the Pacific Ocean, as well as the central states, and in parts of the United States with large Mexican populations from those regions.
 Some artists from this style include Los Tigres del Norte, Los Tucanes de Tijuana, Los Buitres de Culiacán, Los Titanes de Durango, and Marca Registrada.

 Norteño-Sax: Incorporates an alto saxophone as a primary instrument along with an accordion.
 Sounds closer to traditional norteño, but with an emphasis on the saxophone.
 Several bands are influenced by grupero music and incorporate an electronic keyboard for their ballads and romantic cumbias.
 Mainly popular in Mexico's landlocked states, and in parts of the United States with large Mexican populations from that region.
 Some artists under this umbrella include Conjunto Primavera, Los Rieleros del Norte, Polo Urías y su Máquina Norteña, La Fiera de Ojinaga, and La Maquinaria Norteña.

 Norteño-Banda: Is essentially pacific norteño, but replaces the bass with a sousaphone; an instrument typically used in banda music for the low notes.
 Like bass-driven pacific norteño, it is mainly popular in Mexico's pacific and central states, and in parts of the United States with large Mexican populations from those regions.
 Some artists include Calibre 50, Voz de Mando, Colmillo Norteño, Revolver Cannabis, and Código FN.

 Norteño Light: Is essentially northeastern norteño, but with a more pop-oriented sound, relaxed rhythms, and contemporary lyrics.
 It may also incorporate mildly rock elements.
 Mainly popular in Mexico's northeastern and central states, and parts of the United States with large Mexican populations from those regions.
-Some artists include Intocable, Duelo, Solido, Siggno, and Grupo Frontera.
+Some artists include Intocable, Duelo, Sólido, Siggno, and Grupo Frontera.